 Complex carbs– starches, glycogen, or fiber.
 Commonly found in fruits and vegetables like potatoes, oats, bananas, and berries, as well as whole-grain foods.

 - Slower digesting due to fiber content, easily converted to glucose for energy, gradual rise in blood sugar, and reduced insulin levels lead to less weight gain and a happier gut!

 Simple/Refined carbs– monosaccharides (one sugar), or disaccharides (two sugars)

 - Monosaccharides: glucose, fructose, and galactose.
 Disaccharides: maltose, sucrose, or lactose.

 - Refined sugars are rapidly absorbed into the bloodstream, spike blood sugar & insulin levels, leading to weight gain and inflammation.
-Usually harder on the liver to process, causing higher cholesterol levels and a fatty liver overtime.
+Usually harder on the liver to process, causing higher cholesterol levels and a fatty liver over time.

 Examples of commonly used sugars:

-- Glucose– one of the most important energy sources.
+- Glucose– One of the most important energy sources.
 The brain can only use glucose for energy.
 Naturally found in fruits, veggies, and honey or processed into High-Fructose Corn Syrup (HFCS) & flour.
 Absorbed quickly, spikes blood sugar very high

 - Fructose– Naturally found in fruits & veggies, or processed into HFCS by adding glucose.
 Harder to process in the liver and causes inflammation